Voggastur/full-stack-framework-project/README.md

 Then I went to the deploy tab in heroku and connected to my github repository,
 then I selected enable automatic deploys in the automatic deployment section, and made sure master branch was selected.

-And then for the final time I typed git push which pushed the code to heroku thanks to the above automated deploy setting in heroku.
+And then for the final time in the git bash terminal I typed git push which pushed the code to heroku thanks to the above automated deploy setting in heroku.

 In the bottom of the build view on heroku, the link for the deployed website can be found,
 I clicked the link and could see the deployed website on heroku.

-Deploy finished.
+Deployment finished.

 <a href="#TableContents">Back to Table of Contents</a>